it-at-m/digiwf-core/README.md

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please open an issue with the tag "enhancement", fork the repo,